sherrenjie/sherrenjie/README.md

 ### Hi there 👋

-I am Sherren Jie.
+My name is Sherren.
 I love trying new things.
 If you wanna build something cool too, let's get connected!

 We can also grind leetcode together if you are into it <3